royerlab/napari-chatgpt/README.md

 <img width="267" alt="image" src="https://github.com/royerlab/napari-chatgpt/assets/1870994/fdbde938-548d-4104-9241-d87c46c76dcf">

-I recommend that initially you stick to the defaults values, which work well.
+I recommend that initially, you stick to the default values, which work well.
 The best memory is 'hybrid'.
-The 'autofix' features only make sense if you are choosing a ChatGPT 4 model, ChatGPT might get confused...
+The 'auto-fix' features only make sense if you are choosing a ChatGPT 4 model, ChatGPT might get confused...
 Increasing creativity also decreases 'attention to detail'; the models will make more coding mistakes, but might try more original solutions...

-You then need to actually start Omega:
+You then need to start Omega:

 <img width="104" alt="image" src="https://user-images.githubusercontent.com/1870994/235811111-9e468785-9562-410a-8e9a-c63cb03fb765.png">

-If you have not set the 'OPENAI_API_KEY' environment variable as is typically done, Omega will ask you for your OpenAI API key, and will store it _safely_ in an _encrypted_ way on your machine (~/.omega_api_keys/OpenAI.json):
+If you have not set the 'OPENAI_API_KEY' environment variable as is typically done, Omega will ask you for your OpenAI API key and will store it _safely_ in an _encrypted_ way on your machine (~/.omega_api_keys/OpenAI.json):

 <img width="293" alt="image" src="https://user-images.githubusercontent.com/1870994/235793528-9e892c5e-d8ca-43e1-9020-f2dfab45b32d.png">

-Just enter an encryption/decryption key, your OpenAI key, and everytime you start Omega it will just ask for the decryption key:
+Just enter an encryption/decryption key, your OpenAI key, and everytime you start Omega, it will just ask for the decryption key:

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/1870994/235794262-4c0eff4d-1c81-47b0-a097-f34e3d5c93b8.png">

-(The idea is that you might not be able to remember your openAI key by heart, obviously, but you might be able to do so with your own password or passphrase)
+(The idea is that you might not be able to remember your OpenAI key by heart, obviously, but you might be able to do so with your own password or passphrase)

 You can then direct your browser